SintraCascaisSesimbra.com

 The best independent guide to Estoril

-This guide will detail the very best activities, sights, and day trips in the Estoril region, designed for tourists planning an unforgettable holiday to this wonderful town.
+This guide details the best activities, sights, and day trips in the Estoril region, designed for tourists planning a holiday to this elegant corner of Portugal.

 Related articles: Introduction to Estoril - Estoril beach guide

-Below you'll find two lists: essential sights within Estoril itself (perfect for a day trip from Lisbon), and the top attractions in the wider region for those staying longer.
-Full details and practical information for each attraction are provided in the later section of this article.
+The two lists below cover essential sights within Estoril itself, ideal for a day trip from Lisbon, and the top attractions across the wider region for those staying longer.
+Full details and practical information for each attraction appear in the later sections of this article.

 Top Sights in Estoril for a Day Trip

-Casino Estoril - Portugal’s largest casino by gaming area still exudes the glamour of its wartime past when spies and exiled royalty mingled in its grand halls.
-Ian Fleming found inspiration here for Casino Royale while observing Yugoslavian double agents at the tables.
+Casino Estoril remains Portugal's largest casino by gaming area and still carries the glamour of its wartime past, when spies and exiled royalty mingled in its grand halls.
+Ian Fleming found inspiration here for Casino Royale while observing Yugoslavian double agents at the gaming tables.

 Casino Estoril

-Praia do Tamariz - Estoril's main beach combines pristine golden sand and calm, clear waters, making it an ideal location for a peaceful day by the sea.
+Praia do Tamariz is Estoril's main beach, stretching 200 metres of pristine golden sand with calm, clear waters ideal for a peaceful day by the sea.

 praia do Tamariz beach Estoril

-The Passeio Marítimo - A scenic 3km waterfront promenade connecting Estoril to Cascais, passing small beaches, grand 19th-century mansions, and numerous cafés and beach bars.
+The Passeio Marítimo is a scenic 3km waterfront promenade connecting Estoril to Cascais, passing small beaches, grand 19th-century mansions, and numerous cafés and beach bars.

 Passeio Marítimo Promenade Estoril

-Museu da Música Portuguesa - Housed within the Monte Estoril Cultural Centre, this unexpected gem houses over 500 Portuguese musical instruments.
+Museu da Música Portuguesa houses over 500 Portuguese musical instruments within the Monte Estoril Cultural Centre.
 The collection spans from medieval rebecs to modern Portuguese guitars, all displayed in an elegant historic mansion.

-Relaxing on Estoril's Beaches - Beyond Tamariz, discover the several beautiful sandy beaches such as Praia da Poça and Praia de São Pedro do Estoril, all perfect for a tranquil day by the sea.
+Relaxing on Estoril's Beaches extends beyond Tamariz to include several beautiful sandy stretches such as Praia da Poça and Praia de São Pedro do Estoril, both offering a tranquil atmosphere.

 Praia de São Pedro do Estoril